Seat Belt Discomfort with a Stoma: How Do You Manage?

 Login to see image

-I don't get online as much lately but nice to meet you
+I don't get online as much lately, but nice to meet you

 Login to see image

-My ostomy is in the way of that belt too argh :/ and that seat belt has caused problems for me in the past.
+My ostomy is in the way of that belt too, argh :/ and that seat belt has caused problems for me in the past.
 But I'm one who doesn't feel safe unless I'm wearing the seat belt these days, not since a girlfriend went sailing through her windshield....... so I discovered a few ways to make it more comfortable and less 'troublesome' .... like 2lonely2long said about using a towel...I have done that too!!
 It DOES help!!
-I had wrapped a dish towel around the belt in that area but since purchased one of those fuzzy cusion things that are actually meant for the shoulder strap and put it on the tummy belt, it can still be tight but it doesn't seem to 'cut in' as badly....definitely more cusion is better than having that strap pressing and rubbing so hard against you, that's for sure.
-Before cusioning that thing, wearing jeans wasn't too bad but whenever I would wear a dress of thin fabric that seat belt would sometimes make my stoma bleed a bit so I knew I had to figure something out....AND I recall having a little 'blowout' prob one day because of that darn belt...grrr.
+I had wrapped a dish towel around the belt in that area but since purchased one of those fuzzy cushion things that are actually meant for the shoulder strap and put it on the tummy belt, it can still be tight but it doesn't seem to 'cut in' as badly....definitely more cushion is better than having that strap pressing and rubbing so hard against you, that's for sure.
+Before cushioning that thing, wearing jeans wasn't too bad but whenever I would wear a dress of thin fabric that seat belt would sometimes make my stoma bleed a bit so I knew I had to figure something out....AND I recall having a little 'blowout' prob one day because of that darn belt...grrr.
 It was maddening.

 Even though it's a pain in the ...........stoma...........lol..........I guess it's still a safer idea for other reasons than not wearing one at all.
-Hey good luck with that dear!
+Hey, good luck with that dear!

 Login to see image